spiral-modules/websocket-client/README.md

         <code>static ready()</code>
       </td>
       <td>
-        Marks sockets as ready and launches all connections.
+        Marks sockets as ready and launches all connections.<br>
+        Use if you need to make all sockets to connect automatically on creation
       </td>
     </tr>
     <tr>